 Net income (loss) per share of common stock is computed using the two-class method required for participating securities based on their participation rights.
 All series of convertible preferred stock are participating securities as the holders are entitled to participate in common stock dividends with common stock on an as converted basis.
-Holders of Series m-4 Preferred Stock were entitled to receive cumulative dividends payable semi-annually in arrears at the rate per share of Series m-4 Preferred Stock are paid in kind as a dividend of additional shares of Series m-4 Preferred Stock, in each case subject to compliance with applicable law.
-Dividends to holders of Series m-4 Preferred Stock are paid in kind as a dividend of additional shares of Series m-4 Preferred Stock.
-The holders of the original issue price per share equal to the original issue price, provided that the Company shall not issue any fractional shares of Series m-4 Preferred Stock.
-The holders of the Company's preferred stock, other than m-4 preferred stock, are also entitled to converted to Class A Common Stock, leaving no outstanding balance of the Series m-4 Preferred Stock as of June 30, 2023.
+Holders of Series m-4 Preferred Stock were entitled to receive cumulative dividends payable semi-annually in arrears at the rate per share of Series m-4 Preferred Stock equal to the dividend rate for the Series m-4 Preferred Stock, in each case subject to compliance with applicable law.
+Dividends to holders of Series m-4 Preferred Stock are paid in kind as a dividend of additional shares of Series m-4 Preferred Stock for each dividend period on the applicable dividend payment date using a price per share equal to the original issue price, provided that the Company shall not issue any fractional shares of Series m-4 Preferred Stock.
+The holders of the Company's preferred stock, other than m-4 preferred stock, are also entitled to noncumulative dividends prior and in preference, to the Company's common stock and do not have a contractual obligation to share in the losses of the Company.
+All shares of Series m-4 Preferred Stock as of June 30, 2023.
 In accordance with the two-class method, earnings allocated to these participating securities, which include participation rights in undistributed earnings with common stock, are subtracted from net income (loss) to determine net income (loss) attributable to common stockholders upon their occurrence.

 Basic net income (loss) per share is computed by dividing net income (loss) attributable to common stockholders (net adjusted for preferred stock dividends declared or accumulated) by the weighted average number of common shares outstanding during the period.
 All participating securities are excluded from basic weighted average shares outstanding.
 In computing diluted net income (loss) attributable to common stockholders, undistributed earnings are re-allocated to reflect the potential impact of dilutive securities.
-Diluted net income (loss) per share attributable to common stockholders is computed by dividing net income (loss) attributable to common (loss) attributable to common (loss) attributable to common (loss) per share attributable to common stockholders is computed by dividing net income (loss) attributable to common (loss) per share for the three-months ended June 30, 2023 and 2022 consist of the following:
+Diluted net income (loss) per share attributable to common stockholders is computed by dividing net income (loss) attributable to common stockholders by diluted weighted average shares outstanding, including potentially dilutive securities, unless anti-dilutive.
+Potentially dilutive securities that were excluded from the computation of diluted net income (loss) per share for the three-months ended June 30, 2023 and 2022 consist of the following:

-June 30, June 30, 2023 2022 Series A Preferred Stock (convertible to Class B Common Stock) 1,418,381 Series B Preferred Stock (convertible to Class B Common Stock) 3,498,859 Series m Preferred Stock (convertible to Class A Common Stock) 1,800,959 - Series m-2 Preferred Stock (convertible to Class B Common Stock) 160,000 Series S Preferred Stock (convertible to Class A Common Stock) 2,676,565 - Warrants to purchase Class A Common Stock 1,138,446 Warrants to purchase Series m-3 Preferred Stock 1,432,786 1,432,786 Warrants to purchase Series s Preferred Stock 2,941,814 4,441,814 Stock options 9,405,655 8,267,003 Total potentially dilutive shares 24,473,465 14,141,603
+June 30, June 30, 2023 2022 Series A Preferred Stock (convertible to Class B Common Stock) 1,418,381 Series B Preferred Stock (convertible to Class B Common Stock) 3,498,859 Series m Preferred Stock (convertible to Class A Common Stock) 1,800,959 Series m-2 Preferred Stock (convertible to Class B Common Stock) 160,000 Series S Preferred Stock (convertible to Class A Common Stock) 2,676,565 Warrants to purchase Class A Common Stock 1,138,446 Warrants to purchase Series m-3 Preferred Stock 1,432,786 1,432,786 Warrants to purchase Series s Preferred Stock 2,941,814 4,441,814 Stock options 9,405,655 8,267,003 Total potentially dilutive shares 24,473,465 14,141,603